Smog & Emission Checks in Vermont

 Safety and OBD Inspections

 While smog and emissions checks aren't required in Vermont, annual safety inspections are.
-For cars manufactured since 1996, these inspections include an evaluation of the vehicle's on-board diagnostic system, or OBD.
+For some cars, these inspections include an evaluation of the vehicle's on-board diagnostic system, or OBD.

 A vehicle's on-board computer monitors engine performance and alerts the driver when that performance begins to deteriorate due to wear and tear of parts or other reasons.
 This early-warning system helps vehicle owners get the problem repaired before it causes excessive engine emissions.